Table of Contents Show

 Board Application Must Be CompleteBoard Application Must Be Complete

 Typically there are similar sections to fill out.
 There will likely be a purchase application.
-The Co-op board application includes necessary information; your name, the unit number, number of shares, contact information, employment information, housing history, mortgage information, educational history, and your business and personal reference contact information.
-A contract of sale should be part of your package.
+The Co-op board application includes your name, unit number, number of shares, employment information, housing information, mortgage information, educational history, and business and personal reference contact information.
+A contract of sale should be part of your package; write a cover letter to package it well.

 Review, Submitting Board Package, and Waiting For An InterviewReview, Submitting Board Package, and Waiting For An Interview

-Upon providing the information required and supporting documents, your agent reviews and organizes the co-op purchase application and board package.
-Typically, the co-op board will contact you within two to three weeks to schedule an interview.
+Once all supporting documents have been supplied, your buyer’s agent reviews and organizes the board package; typically, the board will contact you within two to three weeks to schedule an interview.
 Times vary widely.
-If you want the apartment, you are going to have to be patient and let the process run its course.
 It is prudent to prepare yourself for the questions prior.
+If you want the apartment, you must be patient and let the process run.